-Amici medical, public health, and community organizations submit this brief in support of Respondent United States Food and Drug Administration ("FDA") and urge the Court to uphold the Marketing Denial Order ("MDO") issued to Petitioner Lotus Vaping Technologies, LLC ("Petitioner").
-By issuing an MDO for Petitioner's flavored e-liquids-which include flavors like Blue Raspberry, Custard Cream, and Fruit Punch, ER-7-8-FDA has acted to protect public health by removing from the market flavored products that have fueled an epidemic of youth usage of highly-addictive and harmful e-cigarettes, with no demonstrated countervailing benefit in helping adult smokers to stop smoking cigarettes.
+Amici medical, public health, and community organizations submit this brief in support of Respondent United States Food and Drug Administration ("FDA") and urge the Court to uphold the marketing denial order ("MDO") issued to Petitioner Nude Nicotine Inc. By issuing an MDO for Petitioner's flavored e-liquids, FDA has acted to protect the public health by removing from the market flavored products that have fueled an epidemic of youth usage of highly-addictive and harmful e-cigarettes, with no demonstrated countervailing benefit in helping adult smokers to stop smoking cigarettes.
 This brief is filed with the consent of the parties.